Position: Token Taxes Can Mitigate AI's Economic Risks: Technical Implementation:

-Currently, only model providers have full access to the generative process undertaken when a user calls an API, while auditors only have access to the outputs.
-This enables providers to inflate their profits by \textit{strategically under-reporting} the number of tokens used \cite{velasco2025auditing, wang2025predictive, sun2025coin}.
-To properly enforce token taxes, we argue that compute providers should be legally required to implement the following 3-stage audit pipeline:
+Many generative models take in tokens as inputs and return tokens as outputs during inference.
+However, since only model providers have full access to the generative process undertaken when a user calls an API, and users and auditors only have access to the outputs, companies can misreport the number of tokens used in generation \cite{velasco2025auditing, bourree2025robust, velasco2025your}.
+This enables providers to inflate their profits when using token-based pricing \cite{velasco2025auditing, wang2025predictive, sun2025coin}.

+We argue that this problem can be resolved by requiring compute providers to implement the following 3-stage audit pipeline:

-\textit{Stage 1: Black-box token audits} Compute providers serve as \emph{record keepers}, \emph{verifiers}, and \emph{enforcers} and are therefore able to ensure AI companies comply with obligations imposed on them by governments \cite{heim2024governing}.
+\textbf{\textit{Audit Stage 1: Black-box token audits}} The first audit stage requires compute providers to carry out black-box technical token audits.
+Compute providers serve as \emph{record keepers}, \emph{verifiers}, and \emph{enforcers} and are therefore able to ensure AI companies comply with obligations imposed on them by governments \cite{heim2024governing}.
 Delegating the task of auditing token count to compute providers can therefore solve the misreporting problem since providers can act as independent verifiers of compliance.
 Cloud hyperscalers already collect metadata on the compute consumed and the type of workloads (inference or pre-training) submitted to their servers \cite{heim2024governing}.
-By mandating that providers also collect token-level usage data, cloud providers can carry out oversight functions on behalf of the government.
-This would enable tax authorities to cross-check reported token usage against independent logs, barring AI labs from misreporting their usage to maximize profits. \textit{Stage 2: Norm-based taxes} The second audit stage draws on a common solution to tax evasion in rentier states such as Norway: \textit{norm taxes} \cite{ morgan1976comparative, takle2021norwegian}.
-The idea of a norm tax is simple: if a company decides to inflate its profits by \textit{strategically under-reporting} token counts, auditors can refer to norm-based tax rates for each model category and charge the company according to the norm rate.
-This would require a methodology for continuously updating the average number of tokens used in every inference run for each type of model.
-It would limit the amount that companies can inflate their profits by ensuring that a company must pay a flat rate based on empirical evidence.
-It also has the added benefit of only requiring black-box access to models. \textit{Stage 3: White-box audits} The third audit stage would require companies to share information about the generative process with third-party auditors.
-If companies are required to share this by law, they will no longer be able to game the number of tokens they report since auditors will have access to the information necessary to confirm the token count.
+By mandating that providers also collect token-level usage data while preserving privacy, cloud providers can carry out oversight functions on behalf of the government.
+This would enable tax authorities to cross-check reported token usage against independent logs, barring AI labs from misreporting their usage to maximize profits.